top of page

 Q. What ages do you offer classes and what will they learn?

-A. Currently the Kazoku Dojo offers 2 levels of Little Ninja Classes.
-The first being 4 to 6 Year olds, the second being 7 to 11 Year olds.
-We also offer a Pre-teen and Teen class for 12 to 15 Year olds (This is the definitive separation between little children's classes) where they actually learn how to fight.
-We offer Adult classes from ages 16 and up.
-Please read on for questions pertaining to what we teach the kids and our philosophies regarding training.
+A. Currently the Kazoku Dojo offers 1 level of Little Ninja Classes.
+The first being 4 to 6 Year olds, the second being 7 to 13 Year olds.******* We also offer a Pre-teen and Teen class for 12 to 15 Year olds (This is the definitive separation between little children's classes) where they actually learn how to fight.
+We offer Adult classes from ages 14 and up.
+Please read on for questions pertaining to what we teach the kids and our philosophies regarding training. *****MATURITY plays a huge part of placement in a particular class.
+Subject Matter is fairly strong in the 7-13 year old Little Ninjas as well as the Teens into Adults.
+After all, we are a Combat Martial Arts Dojo, we don't care about trophies and tournaments.
+We're mainly concerned with your Little Ninja making it home to you.

 Q. Will you be teaching my Little Ninja how to fight?